-Low level space weather events occur on a regular basis and whilst they can be of concern for specific industries, in the majority of instances they have little impact on our daily lives.
+Low level space weather events occur on a regular basis.
+So what impacts can they have on our daily lives?

 Thankfully, severe space weather events are rare but when they do occur the impacts to our national infrastructure are extremely significant.
 For this reason, the Government has listed severe space weather as one of the highest priority natural hazards in the UK National Risk Register.

 The major impacts of a severe space weather event can be divided into two areas - impacts on technology on Earth and threats to equipment and health in space and at high altitude.
 They include:

 - Power grid outages

 - Disruption to Global Navigation Satellite Systems (GNSS) / Global Positioning Satellites (GPS)